alexandredubois/lm/README.md

 will list all your action movies

 `python lm.py YOU_DIR_TO_SCAN -s -a`
-will display in an HTML page, your movies sorted alphabetically
+will build an HTML page containig your movies sorted alphabetically and display it into your default web browser

 `python lm.py YOU_DIR_TO_SCAN --download ger`
 will download the 3 best subtitles match, for every movie in you dir

+`python lm.py YOU_DIR_TO_SCAN -a --html-build --export WWW_APACHE_DIR`
+will build an HTML page with your movies sorted alphabetically and will copy it into your www apache directory

 ## 1. INSTALLATION